What is a charter school?

 WPCS is open from 8:10 am-3:15 pm Monday- Tuesday and Thursday through Friday.
 On Wednesdays WPCS holds class from 8:10 am -2:00.
 This early closure on Wednesday allows our team group planning time to facilitate multi-disciplinary projects.
 Aftercare will be available.
 The school day on M,T, Th and F has been extended by 15 minutes a day to offset this change.
 (Students will still receive the same instructional time they would have at any MD public school)

 What grades are offered?

-WPCS will start with Kindergarten through 3rd grade in the 19/20 SY and then add a grade every year to grow with our students up to the 8th grade.
+WPCS currently offers Kindergarten through 5th Grade.
+We will begin our expansion to middle school in Academic Year 2023-2024 with the addition of 6th grade and then add a grade every year to grow with our students up to the 8th grade.

 How do I enroll?